 In 1305, in the wake of violence, unrest and intrigue in Rome, Pope Clement V decided to move the papal seat to Avignon.
 The head of the Catholic Church required a palace that would match the prestige of his office, and over the course of the 14th century, the ‘Avignon popes’ set about constructing a series of Gothic palaces that would rival anything that Rome had to offer.
 Eventually, the palaces were joined together to make one imposing fortress with ten towers: a fitting monument to the might and influence of the medieval Church.

 The papal court attracted artists, scientists and philosophers, making Avignon into a city of creativity and intellectual enquiry.
-This reputation has been passed down through the ages, and today, Avignon is one of the most artistically vibrant and productive cities in France.
+This reputation has been passed down through the ages, and today, Avignon is one of the most artistically vibrant and productive cities in Southern France.
 Don’t miss the annual summer arts festival, when the city comes alive with an international celebration of performance art.

 The papal palace sits next to the powerful River Rhone, and the ruins of another formidable World Heritage Site.
 The bridge of Avignon, once with an incredible 22 arches, is said to have been divinely inspired, when a local shepherd named Bénezet heard the voice of God telling him to construct a bridge.
 Miraculously, he found himself able to lift an impossibly large stone, thereby laying the foundations for one of the most impressive medieval bridges in the world.